-I have a history of getting tonsillitis every couple of years and I find I always get it during winter months after being stuck out in the cold.
+I have a history of getting tonsillitis every couple of years, usually during the winter months.
 I found a rare mirror by the bakery sink.
 Yep, pus all over my left tonsil.
 I can’t say I was happy about the discovery, but I was relieved to finally understand why I was struggling so much.

 Usually with tonsillitis I spend two days feverish in bed, feeling like death.
 I sleep for fifteen hours a day, until the antibiotics kick in after 48 hours.
 So no wonder I was struggling with seven hour a day hikes, altitude and ice cold rooms.
 But, needs must.
 Mind over matter and “attitude over altitude” as they say.
 I’d brought various antibiotics with me to cover most likely eventualities, including that one.
 Fortunately for me, I was able to start them promptly.

-At least now we had been given the all clear to eat meat again, so buffalo steak in garlic sauce was devoured at first opportunity.
-Very tasty it was too – probably one of the best meals of the whole trekking trip.
+Around this time, our leader gave us the all clear to eat meat again, so buffalo steak in garlic sauce was devoured at first opportunity.
+I found it delicious – probably one of the best meals of the whole trekking trip.
 A definite morale boost and much needed.

-I’ll never forget the lovely people I met and have especially fond memories of Hermann Bakery!
+I’ll always remember the lovely people I met and have especially fond memories of Hermann Bakery.
 Interestingly we learnt on the way down that three people from the next group had to go back down due to altitude sickness.
 Considering the amount of illness within the group, we were all very happy to have made it.
-This was especially true for the girl with the bad ankle sprain; she later learnt she had a fracture.
-Somehow, she’d completed almost the entire walk with it!
+This was especially true for the girl with the bad ankle sprain; she went to hospital to discover it was fractured.
+Somehow, she’d completed almost the entire walk with a broken ankle.
+Ouch.

 Our flight back was similarly efficient, apart from an initial weather scare.
-Conditions were supposedly bad in Kathmandu, meaning that after we were woken up at 5am, we had to await news of the weather before going to the airport.
-All in all, the delay was only around an hour, phew.
-We were happily returned to the relative paradise of Kathmandu (and no, those 2 words shouldn’t really belong in the same sentence).
+Conditions were supposedly bad in Kathmandu (though I imagine, considerably warmer than here!).
+After we woke up at 5:00, we had to await news of the weather before going to the airport.
+All in all, the delay we were only delayed around an hour, phew.
+We happily returned to the relative paradise of Kathmandu (and no, those two words shouldn’t really belong in the same sentence).
 It was simply amazing to be reunited with real food and facilities at last.
 Probably not a coincidence that my fever went down the same day and like the others, my priorities for the rest of my time there were getting a good massage and doing laundry!

 NB We learnt later that our porter sadly died in hospital a few days after he descended.
 The affects of altitude can be fatal, even to those who regularly hike in it.
 Take time to acclimatise before trekking, do not hike alone and descend at once if you feel ill.